 White Island – A Stratovolcano

-Rotorua is only an hour drive from Whakatane.
-This little coastal town is the gateway to the White Island - New Zealand's most active volcano, which you can visit and walk on!
-Tours operate from Rotorua with shuttle service provided daily. *
+Rotorua is only an hour’s drive from Whakatane.
+This little coastal town is the gateway to White Island – New Zealand’s most active volcano, which you can visit and walk on!
+Tours operate from Rotorua with a shuttle service provided daily. *

-* Please note that due to the recent tragic eruption, currently the only way to see the white island is from the air
+* Please note that due to the 2019 tragic eruption, currently, the only way to see White Island is from the air

 Best places to stay in Rotorua